hlissner/lb6-actions/actions/Forecast.lbaction/README.md

 Run it without text and it will show the forecast for the default location you've set in your preferences.

+Keeps a history of previous forecast locations and suggests them as you type.

 ![](https://github.com/hlissner/lb6-actions/raw/master/images/cb-forecast.gif);

 * Hold down control while running it to select Preference.plist